“If you truly love nature, you will find beauty everywhere.”

 It’s been studied and found that the health benefits of the great outdoors can include better sleep, reduce cholesterol, improve your heart rate and blood pressure.
 So take a walk on a tree lined street, through the woods or your local park to take advantage of nature’s substantial physical health benefits.

-Being in Nature is Good for the Soul
+The Beauty of Nature is Good for the Soul

 Taking a nature walk, without all your technological gadgets, allows the part of your brain that receives all the attention overload time to recover and allows room for more creative thinking.
 Being in nature helps us to feel alive, encourages a meditative mindset and makes us happier humans.
 Nature in your neighborhood can also help give us a stronger feeling of belonging and sense of community.
 It inspires us in a way “that connect us to each other and our environment.”